MostafaAghaei/Prediction-of-the-roughness-equivalent-sandgrain-height/2/README.md

 - DNSF are from Forooghi et al. (JFE, 2017, "Toward a universal roughness correlation").

 Please refer to our paper [Aghaei Jouybari, M. Yuan, J. Brereton, G.J. and Murillo, M.S.
-(2019) Data-driven prediction of the equivalent sand-grain height in rough-wall turbulent flows. arXiv preprint](https://arxiv.org/abs/2002.01515) for percise definitions of the input parameters.
+(2021) Data-driven prediction of the equivalent sand-grain height in rough-wall turbulent flows.
+J. Fluid Mech.
+912, A8](https://doi.org/10.1017/jfm.2020.1085), for percise definitions of the input parameters.

 Please consult with `../1` if you intend to compute these parameters.